Doctor of Education Overview

 - Convenient Weekend Courses: A weekend model (Friday evening and all day Saturday) of course delivery makes it a great choice for working professionals to balance learning with career and family lives.
 Students usually take two courses per semester (fall, spring, and summer) and concentrate on one course at a time.
 Each course typically meets three weekends.
 Summer courses may be in a three weekend format or a one week time block.

-Location: A new cohort starts each fall semester on the St. Cloud campus or at the Twin Cities Graduate Center in Maple Grove.
+Location: A new cohort starts each fall semester on the St. Cloud campus or at the Twin Cities Metro location.
 The location varies each year.
 International students may attend the program in either location.

 Esteemed Faculty: Professors have strong academic credentials and are accomplished professionals from the field.
 Classes are taught by faculty members.